These two little pouches are inside the rectum of the dog, with one on the left and one on the right.

 When dog’s relieve themselves by either urinating or defecating, it places pressure on the glands forcing the liquid to expel.
 However, many dogs develop problems with the glands causing the sacs to not empty at all on their own.

 But, there are some great products available that can help heal and support natural emptying.
 I’ve tried several natural products on the market, and the one that seemed to work best for my own dogs was Glandex.
 In fact, I’m currently using it for my little “Abby” who has seasonal allergies.
 It has worked so well that I had to cut back the dosage to using it when needed.

-- Poor diet and/or low quality food have a huge impact on unhealthy glands
+- Poor diet and/or low quality food have a huge impact

 - Not enough exercise

 - Diarrhea and soft stool doesn’t apply pressure to the glands-> a dog’s stool should be firm placing enough pressure on the glands to empty on their own.
 Diet and allergies are contributing factors with soft stool issues.

 - Allergies also play a huge role in reoccurring gland problems.
 For many of our own dog’s, the ones that had allergies, whether food related, environmental or both, always had issues with their glands.

 - If your dog becomes constipated, this can also lead to problems.
 Don’t make your dog hold his bowel movements or urine for too long, which can both lead to even bigger health concerns.